 Top of the page

-A pediatric intensive care unit (PICU) is a part of the hospital where very sick children get care.
+A PICU is a part of the hospital where children who are very sick get care.
 Sometimes this care may include helping your child breathe.

 The PICU has special equipment to help your child breathe, such as: